kensonjohnson/data-structures/BinaryTree/Information.md

 }
 ```

-And inside of that `children` array, you have all of the references to all the nodes underneath this one.
+Inside of that `children` array, you have all of the references to all the nodes underneath this one.
 With a binary tree, things are even more simple:

 ```javascript